fbobrow/cubli-firmware/readme.md

 # Cubli Firmware

 This repository contains the source code for the firmware utilized in the Cubli project of a PhD Thesis.

-It was developed with [Mbed OS](https://www.mbed.com/en/platform/mbed-os/) open-source operating system for platforms using ARM microcontrollers.
+It was developed with [Mbed OS](https://www.mbed.com/en/platform/mbed-os/) open-source operating system targeting the [NUCLEO-L432KC](https://www.st.com/en/evaluation-tools/nucleo-l432kc.html) development board:
+* ARM®32-bit Cortex®-M4 CPU
+* 256 KB Flash
+* 64 KB SRAM

 ## Importing

-This project was developed in [Mbed Studio](https://os.mbed.com/studio/), however you can also import it to [Mbed Online Compiler](https://ide.mbed.com/) or some other IDE.
+You can import this project directly to [Mbed Studio](https://os.mbed.com/studio/) or [Mbed Online Compiler](https://ide.mbed.com/).

 ### Mbed Studio